 There are areas of the wall that are completely crowded and pointless to see.
 We met plenty of people who hiked great distances along the wall and camped along the way.
-Even in our short visit to Mutianyu we were able to walk far away from people and find a part of the wall to ourselves.
+Even in our short visit to Mutianyu we were able to walk far away from people and find a part of the wall to ourselves – with no one around!.
 If you want an off the beaten path adventure, we’d recommend hiking from Badaling to Mutianyu and spending a night on the wall in a tent or under one of the outpost huts.

 Considered the “Venice Of The East“, Suzhou is a beautiful canal town with a great old district.
 Nowadays the boats usually patrol the waters looking to pick up Chinese tourists, but there are hardly any foreigners here and the place as a great ancient vibe.

-Almost everywhere you go in China will have great opportunities to get off the beaten path.
+Almost everywhere you go backpacking in China, you’ll have great opportunities to get off the beaten path.
 Get lost in old towns or ride your bike out to surrounding villages and you’ll definitely find some authentic Chinese culture.
 It’s a very easy place to get away from crowds, despite its immense population.

-There’s so much to see and do here.
-These are just some of the reasons why we love China travel!
+There’s so much to see and do in China, here are just some of the reasons why we love backpacking China!

 Chinese people are full of smiles and are extremely honest.
 It’s one of the few places you’ll visit in the east, where you can actually trust your taxi driver to use the meter.
 People at markets and hotels are never out to rip you off and all those stares you get are from sheer curiosity and amazement.
-The people in China are some of the friendliest in the world… for sure!
+In our experience, the people in China are very friendly.

-It’s hard to beat China for sheer diversity and flavor.
+It’s hard to beat China for sheer diversity and flavor of cuisine.
 Probably rivalled only by Indian cuisine, Chinese food is delicious and memorable.
-You may be surprised at how different it is from Chinese food at home, but it’s better in every way… especially the amazing street food!
+You may be surprised at how different it is from Chinese food you’ve had at home, but it’s better in every way… especially the amazing street food!

 You’ll hear people raving about China both positively and negatively, but the greatness of the destination far outweighs any bad experiences you may have here.